label Industry

 Infrastructure

 A multi-vehicle fleet can be less expensive than most people expect.
-These days, thanks to improvements in real-time logistics technology, companies are choosing to complete many small routes instead of a few long routes.
-Instead of a big, expensive refrigerated truck, retailers are using smaller vans with inexpensive ice packs.
+For example, instead of using big, expensive refrigerated trucks for perishable deliveries, retailers are using smaller vans with inexpensive ice packs.

 Recurring Costs

-When it comes to labor, if you implement a high-quality delivery management software, a driver and mobile device is all you need.
+When it comes to labor, if you implement high-quality delivery management software, a driver with a mobile device is all you need.

-Drivers costs average around $15 per hour in the US, or in certain areas, Onfleet has found this to be $18 per hour, averaging around $6 per delivery.
-While contractors are typically less expensive, they often require more HR maintenance and have greater churn.
+Drivers earn an average of $16 per hour in the US.
+While contractors are typically less expensive, they often have greater churn.

 Onfleet partners with Imperfect Foods for personal home deliveries